 The experiences of New Bridges and Hillside demonstrate both a white supremacist attitude that a white-controlled Presbytery knows better how to manage property, money, and other resources than a congregation of color.
 They also subordinate the needs of congregations of color to the priorities of a white-controlled Presbytery inspiring BIPOC members of the Presbytery to feel othered and marginalized.

-This differential treatment of BIPOC individuals, communities, and congregations reinforces white supremacy values in the Presbytery through the expression of greater trust in those individuals and communities that better reflect the dominant white supremacy culture found in the presbytery.
+This differential treatment of BIPOC individuals, communities, and congregations reinforces white supremacy values in the Presbytery through the expression of greater trust in those individuals and communities that better reflect the dominant white supremacy culture found in the Presbytery.
 Self-sufficiency and qualifications are both highly valued in a white supremacy culture.
 Those who project these and other white supremacy cultural characteristics are valued and appreciated much more by the dominant culture, and this results in these “insiders” being able to access power, authority, and resources much more easily than those seen as “outsiders” (or different from the dominant culture).

 In the case studies of South Hayward Parish and Hillside Presbyterian Church, the Presbytery’s actions bolstered the white supremacy values of a white pastor (South Hayward Parish/Hayward Presbyterian Church) and using financial resources belonging to a BIPOC congregations and using them for other purposes (rather than distributing these funds immediately (Hillside Presbyterian).